instagram

 This is a problem, because modeling cyclical relationships is incredibly important, for everyone from farmers to fishermen to healthcare providers!
 So many things in nature come in cycles:

-• people tend to get sick in the winter
+• People tend to get sick in the winter: flu-cases(date) is periodic

 In this lesson we’ll explore a new class of functions - periodic functions - that we can use to model cyclical relationships like these.